learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 ## Objectives
 You will be able to:
+* Connect to a SQL database using Python
-* Retrieve all the information from a table
+* Retrieve all information from a SQL table
 * Retrieve a subset of records from a table using a `WHERE` clause
+* Write SQL queries to filter and order results
 * Retrieve a subset of columns from a table

 ## Connecting to the DataBase